Coburn Photo 2010

 Elizabeth's decision to bring Bob Nolan to the attention of a new generation was the result of a casual observation by a stranger.
 She overheard someone complain that the trouble with modern Canadians is that they know something about everything, but everything about nothing.
 Elizabeth accepted that remark as a challenge and decided that, as a lifetime project, she would learn everything possible about something or someone.
 For several years she cast about for a suitable subject, finally focusing on Bob Nolan whose music she had loved as a child in rural British Columbia.
 The deciding factor was the realization that Nolan was virtually unknown in Canada, his birth country.
 Once the decision was made, Elizabeth searched for Bob's music, collated biographical material and studied the era (and area) in which he lived.
 Initially an academic exercise, her project grew into a personal determination to do what she could to keep Bob Nolan's name and music from sliding into obscurity.

 The work progressed slowly until Calin contacted her from Nevada and opened the family albums and his grandmother's personal letters.
 At the beginning of this monumental task, Calin knew little about his grandfather other than that "he was a nice old man".
 As most children do, Calin had taken his grandfather for granted and had not fully appreciated Bob's contribution to what is now a uniquely American genre.
 The process of archiving Bob's work and personal artefacts caused him to reassess his grandfather.
 "I wish I'd known about all this while he was still alive.
 I wish I had known him better.
 I've learned more about my grandfather while working with Liz on this project than I did in all the years before."
-Calin had also underestimated the love and loyalty of Bob Nolan's fans and he has been astonished and gratified by the response to his website.
+Calin had also underestimated the love and loyalty of Bob Nolan's fans and he was astonished and gratified by the response to his website.
 (Calin passed away on March 1, 2019.)

 By his own admission, Bob Nolan wrote over 1400 songs in his lifetime.
 Fewer than 170 of them have been recovered.